Devadharshini-Nagarajan/Form---Image-Upload/README.md

 - **React:** A JavaScript library for building user interfaces.
 - **Ant Design (antd):** A React UI library with a set of high-quality components.

-## Installation and Setup

-To run the React Form App locally on your machine, follow these steps:

-1. Clone the repository to your local machine:

 ## Available Scripts